Introduction

 • Camshaft components

 Although the oil film is incredibly thin, it provides a surprisingly effective protective cushion.
 This helps extend component life and improve reliability.
+To understand why crankshaft forces matter so much, it helps to understand how torque works in an engine.

 How Oil Reaches Every Part of the Engine